leogabac/suisave/docs/remote/commands.md

 This is useful when one config file holds several jobs but you only want to run one of them.

-It is also a good habit while you are still validating a new config, because it lets you verify one job before trusting the whole file.

 ## Run an ad hoc source

 ```bash